Top 10 Tips to Being Funny When You Speak

 At this point, people automatically assume that the third statement will reinforce the first two.
 But that’s where my running joke comes in.

-• When I was a child I thought I’d be married by 25
+• When I was a child I thought I’d be married by 25.

-And rather than saying “I’ve reached that goal,” I build up to a funny moment by saying “but well, I’m hopelessly single.”
+And rather than saying “I’ve reached that goal,” I build up to a funny moment by saying “but, well, I’m hopelessly single.”

-Good comedians or great comedians are always writing down inside jokes.
-They’re good at observational humor — they catalogue the funny story that happens in their life on a day to day basis (for instance, in everyday situations, do you always wonder why the toilet paper is a certain way).
 Listen carefully for weird things you overhear in your everyday life and start recounting that story in your own voice.
 Then recount the sample single joke as your go to joke but vary up your delivery — your body language, punchline, laughter.
-A/B testing the way you deliver a joke can make the difference on when you get a laugh.
+Doing some dedicated A/B testing on the way you deliver a joke can make the difference when you get a laugh.

-Tip #2: Be self-deprecating with your own funny moments.
+2. Be self-deprecating with your own funny moments.

-Joe Rogan, Jerry Seinfeld and other favorite comedians are experts at being the subject of their own joke.
+Hannah Gadsby, Pete Davison, and other favorite comedians are experts at being the subject of their own joke.
 By laughing at yourself you set a great example that it is OK to be imperfect and vulnerable.
 You’re also reducing the risk that you offend someone with your joke or by making fun of them.

-Tip #3: Speak in a conversational tone and use linguistic playfulness.
+3. Speak in a conversational tone and use linguistic playfulness.

 Don’t be afraid to use slang, colloquialisms, or funny voices when you’re speaking.
 This helps keep the energy up and makes people more likely to pay attention to what you have to say.
 Family reunions, comedy podcasts, real life interactions can all be great sources of inspiration here.

-Tip #4: Know your audience to vary your jokes.
+4. Know your audience to vary your jokes.

 Before you launch into a joke or story, make sure you know who your audience is.
 This will help you tailor your jokes and stories to get the most laughs out of the group.
 If you’re presenting to a group that already thinks you’re a funny man, then great — you can reinforce the notion and be an even funnier person by taking risks.
 If the audience does not know you, then consider starting with one joke and more simple jokes.

-The best way to become funnier when you speak is to practice and experiment with different techniques until you find one that works for you.
 Don’t be afraid to try something new — it can often lead to great results!
 The funniest people on stage are sometimes the most boring otherwise because they have made their funny joke like muscle memory!

-There are hundreds of books that are recommended by improvisational comedians.
-These include books on stand-up comedy, books on how to be funny in life, or even books that provide a humorous perspective on current events.
-Additionally, there are so many great resources online including stand up specials and TED Talks.
+Additionally, there are so many great resources online including stand up specials and TED talks.
 Following these comedians can give you access to their style of delivery and help you develop your own material.
-My favorite is Born a Crime by Trevor Noah!
+My favorite is “Born a Crime” by Trevor Noah.

 Exaggeration and irony are two of the most powerful tools in a comedian’s arsenal.
-They can make even the dullest story hilarious.
+They can make even the dullest anecdotes hilarious.
 But they can also be tricky to use correctly.
 If you go too far, you’ll just sound like a clown, not a funny person.

 Here are some tips to help you use exaggeration and irony effectively:

-– Start by finding the humor in everyday situations.
+• Start by finding the humor in everyday situations.
 This will help you get comfortable with using exaggeration and irony before you try it on more serious topics.

-– Use exaggeration sparingly.
+• Use exaggeration sparingly.
 A little goes a long way, so don’t overdo it.

-– Pay attention to your audience’s reaction when you tell jokes.
+• Pay attention to your audience’s reaction when you tell jokes.
 If they’re not laughing, it’s probably because your joke didn’t work.

 It can be hard to be funny on command.
 But if you want to up your funny game, one of the best things you can do is simply let go and be more spontaneous.
 This will help keep the energy level up, which is essential for funniness.
 And it will also help you avoid that dreaded “trying too hard” feeling.